 Yes – all our existing policies and protocols still apply.
-All visitors must pass the entrance screening, and continue to mask and practice physical distancing and hand hygiene while inside UHN spaces.
+All visitors must pass self-screening, and continue to wear a medical mask and practice physical distancing and hand hygiene while inside UHN spaces.

 Are there exceptions for ECPs who are not fully vaccinated?